jarecoo/practice/notes.md

     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
-* A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
-* Experience and Memories Have Far Greater Value than Possessions and Material Goods
-* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
-* Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)
-* A Balanced Life is a Healthy Life
+* Love is a Foundational Concept for Happiness
-* Humans Rely Heavily on Each Other
+    * Compassion and Love for Yourself is Key
-* Love and Connection is a Human Necessity that Brings Peace
+    * Connection is a Human Necessity that Brings Peace
-    * Begins with Compassion and Love for Yourself
     * Builds up to Altruism
     * Takes Work to Keep Healthy
     * Love People, Use Things.
 Not the other way around
+    * Humans Rely Heavily on Each Other
+* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
+* Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)
+* A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
+* Experience and Memories Have Far Greater Value than Possessions and Material Goods
+* A Balanced Life is a Healthy Life
 * Trust is Automatically Given, but Must be Earned Back at Great Cost if Lost; or, Being Kind is Default, but Create Healthy Boundaries
 * Enough is Preferable to More
 * Action is Better than Analysis